patternfly/patternfly-elements/.changeset/fluffy-bananas-remember.md

 "@patternfly/pfe-core": patch
 ---

-`OverflowController`: corrected sideeffects of resize event to occur after browser paint
+`OverflowController`: prevent browser from locking up in some scenarios